Seraaron/agora/srd/subsystems/Damage Type vs Armor Weight.md

 | -------: | :-------: | :-------: | :------: | :--------: |
 | **Dmg.** |     5     |     6     |     7    |      8     |

-#que If your weapon has more than one damage tag then use whichever one gives you the most damage against your current opponent.
+#question If your weapon has more than one damage tag then use whichever one gives you the most damage against your current opponent.